tmbenhura/pet-shop-main-task/README.md

 ```

 ## Database
+The database configuration assumes MySQL defaults and a schema named "pet_shop_main_task", it may need to be reconfigured.

-The database requires migration and seeding:
+The database also requires migration and seeding:

 ```bash
 php artisan migrate --seed